Precise tests of acuity, spatial and temporal contrast, colour and stereo vision

 Temporal contrast sensitivity function (often known as the "Flicker Test") indicates the light and dark adaptation ability, and may be able to differentiate age related changes from those with clinical causes.

-The Stereo Acuity test uses a random dot stereogram stimulus and therefore requires the stereo capable version of the Display++, which is NOT included in the standard package.
+*The Depth Discrimination test uses a random dot stereogram stimulus and therefore requires the stereo capable version of the Display++, which is NOT included in the standard package.
 However, if you choose to purchase the Display++ Stereo, you will also get free access to this test.